-- 3.7 Each year the Council approves an annual Anti-Fraud and Corruption Plan that directs the work of the Counter Fraud Partnership and wider work across the Council. - 3.8 The plan sets out how the Council aims to prevent and detect fraud, together with action the Council will take when dealing with cases of fraudulent activity. - 3.9 The plan is aimed at directing the partnership to achieve its targets which are to: - Maximise the recovery of fraudulent payments and value for money savings to exceed in value the in-year budgeted costs of the Counter Fraud Partnership to the Council. - Instil routine fraud checking as part of the Council's operational processes in revenues and benefits, housing and wider service areas. - Report the results of team activities on a quarterly basis to the Head of Customer Services and the Strategic Director (Corporate Services). - Embed fraud awareness as part of the competency framework for employees. - Continue joint working arrangements with the Department for Work and Pensions. - Minimise the potential for misuse of supported accommodation claim arrangements and funding by providers and related financial organisations. - 3.10 The plan for 2022-2023 is set out at Appendix 2.
-Ordinarily this would have been reported in readiness for the start of the new financial year, however due to the ongoing impact of COVID-19 and the energy rebate on the customer services, revenues and benefits team, the plan now covers a reduced period (June 2022 April 2023).
+- 3.7 Each year the Council approves an annual Anti-Fraud and Corruption Plan that directs the work of the Counter Fraud Partnership and wider work across the Council. - 3.8 The plan sets out how the Council aims to prevent and detect fraud, together with action the Council will take when dealing with cases of fraudulent activity. - 3.9 The plan is aimed at directing the partnership to achieve its targets which are to: - Maximise the recovery of fraudulent payments and value for money savings to exceed in value the in-year budgeted costs of the Counter Fraud Partnership to the Council. - Instil routine fraud checking as part of the Council's operational processes in revenues and benefits, housing and wider service areas. - Report the results of team activities on a quarterly basis to the Head of Customer Services and the Strategic Director (Corporate Services). - Embed fraud awareness as part of the competency framework for employees. - Continue joint working arrangements with the Department for Work and Pensions. - Minimise the potential for misuse of supported accommodation claim arrangements and funding by providers and related financial organisations. - 3.10 The plan for 2023-2024 is set out at Appendix 2.

-3.11 The plan mirrors the plan for 2021-2022 and contains no significant changes.
-During 2021-2022 a refocus on joint working with the DWP will take place and an increased activity on training of SDDC staff and issuing fraud information will also be delivered.
+3.11 The plan mirrors the plan for 2022-2023 and contains no significant changes.
+During 2023-2024 a refocus on joint working with the DWP will take place and an increased activity on training of SDDC staff and issuing fraud information will also be delivered.
 No new emerging risk factors have been identified however this will be monitored ongoing in line with the economic climate and any new government initiatives that are launched in response.